Getting Started with Blazor ComboBox Component

 NOTE

-See the Blazor Themes topic for various methods (Static Web Assets, CDN, and CRG) to reference themes.
-See Adding Script Reference for ways to add script references in a Blazor application.
+See the Blazor Themes topic for different methods (Static Web Assets, CDN, and CRG) to reference themes.
+See Adding Script Reference for guidance on adding script references in a Blazor application.

 Add Blazor ComboBox component

-Add the Syncfusion Blazor ComboBox component in ~/Pages/Index.razor.
+Add the Syncfusion® Blazor ComboBox component to the ~/Pages/Index.razor file.

 <SfComboBox TValue="string" TItem="string" Placeholder="Select a game"></SfComboBox>

 • Press Ctrl+F5 (Windows) or +F5 (macOS) to launch the application.
-This will render the Syncfusion® Blazor ComboBox component in your default web browser.
+This will render the Syncfusion® Blazor ComboBox component in the default web browser.

 Blazor ComboBox Component